beegee-tokyo/WisBlock-API/AT-Commands.md

 ```
 AT+TXP?

-+TXP:"Get or set the transmit power"
+AT+TXP: Get or set the transmit power
 OK

 AT+TXP=?

-+TXP:0
+AT+TXP:0
 OK

 AT+TXP=0